ShanaazAhamed/powercut_bot/README.md

  <img src="images/logo2.png" width="40%">
  </p>

  *[@PowerCut_NotifierBot](https://PowerCut_NotifierBot.t.me/)* .
 This is a telegram bot which is developed in `python` language.
-The purpose of the bot is helps to send notification of the power interrupt time before an hour via `telegram`.
+The purpose of the bot is, helps to send notification of the power interrupt time before an hour via `telegram`.

 ## Why?